w3f/w3f-education/docs/Rust/section3/borrowing.md

 ```

-The reason for this is primarily to avoid *data races* - going back to Rust's memory safety, it prevents multiple pointers from attempting to modify the same value in the program.
+This is primarily to avoid *data races* - going back to Rust's memory safety; it prevents multiple pointers from attempting to modify the same value in the program.

 ```rust